szymon-polaczy/Blog/static/posts/WordPress Automation Using the CLI.md

 ### PHPMyAdmin Sucks for big databases

 If you need to find a string in your database and connecting to it in phpmyadmin takes ages, try using the CLI.
-These are just the most usefull options so if you want more look through the [documentation][https://developer.wordpress.org/cli/commands/db/search/]
+These are just the most usefull options so if you want more look through the <a href="https://developer.wordpress.org/cli/commands/db/search/" target="blank">documentation</a>

 ```bash
 wp db search "string" --network --all-tables #search for the string everywhere